The-Marcy-Lab-School/case-study-guidelines/README.md

 - Link(s) your public Github repositories
 - Link to your deploy application
 - Link(s) to your Linkedin profiles or other professional social media
+- Optionally, link any learning resources you used to build your capstone project (blogs, articles, etc.)

 **Additionally, you should link your published technical case study in the READMEs of your Github repositories.**